A Quantitative Study of SMS Phishing Detection: Results

-Next, we assessed how a user's ability to accurately distinguish between real and fake messages was influenced by the metrics derived from the 16 questions in the smishing detection round.
+Next, we assessed how a user's ability to accurately distinguish between real and fake messages was influenced by metrics related to the 16 questions in the smishing detection round.
 The average rates for each response across the first and second rounds are depicted in Figure~\ref{fig:metricsview}.
 Participants were asked twice regarding their likelihood to interact with the messages.
-A comparison of interaction likelihood between rounds one and two revealed a decrease of 0.11 points for fake messages and 0.10 points for real messages on the six-point Likert scale.
-Nevertheless, when examining the mean scores of these 214 participants, no significant difference was found in the likelihood to interact with fake messages (t(424) = 0.900, \textit{p} = 0.369) or real messages (t(423) = 0.881, \textit{p} = 0.379).
+A comparison of interaction likelihood between rounds one and two revealed a decrease of 0.12 points for fake messages and 0.11 points for real messages on the six-point Likert scale.
+Nevertheless, when examining the mean scores of these 187 participants, we found no significant difference in the likelihood to interact with fake messages (t(370) = 0.64, \textit{p} = 0.425) or real messages (t(369) = 1.54, \textit{p} = 0.216).

-In Figure~\ref{fig:metricsview}, we also present the frequency of each answer for the first round of smishing detection questions and our reflection round questions, categorized by real and fake messages.
-The mean Likert scores for the likelihood of interacting with real messages were 2.90, while the scores for fake messages were 2.77.
+In Figure~\ref{fig:metricsview}, we also present the frequency of each answer for the first round of questions with the SMS stimuli and our second round questions, categorized by real and fake messages.
+The mean Likert scores for the likelihood of interacting with real messages were 2.83, while the scores for fake messages were 2.70.
 Overall, this indicates that participants were slightly more inclined to interact with real messages than fake ones.
-The same trend holds true for comfortability with interacting with the messages, with a 2.71 average Likert score for real messages and 2.63 for fake messages.
-Participants scored brand familiarity with an average of 3.00 for fake messages and 3.02 for real messages, indicating a similar level of familiarity with both.
-Additionally, the percentage of participants who had received an SMS from the brand before was similar between real and fake messages.
+The same trend holds true for comfortability with interacting with the messages, with a 2.67 average Likert score for real messages and 2.47 for fake messages.
+Participants scored brand familiarity with an average of 3.02 for fake and real messages, indicating a similar level of familiarity with both.
+Similarly, participants reported having received messages from the brands listed in the messages an average 55\% of the time for both real and fake messages.
 Lastly, we present the real and fake responses to the smishing detection task, revealing numerous false positive and false negative results.
 Notably, among the last two questions, a significant percentage of `I don't know' responses indicate uncertainty about whether participants had received a message before and whether the messages were real or fake.